Frequently Asked Questions

 In the event of any crowding, our event people will be on hand to guide movement in the area.

-Lux Helsinki is an inclusive event and we require the entire staff, event partners, subcontractors and event visitors alike to commit to the principles of equality, fairness and non-discrimination.
-If you notice any activity indicative of discrimination, please report it immediately to the security stewards, who can intervene in the situation if required.
+Lux Helsinki is an event free of discrimination, and we require all staff, artists, event partners, subcontractors, and event visitors to commit to the principles of equality, fairness, and non-discrimination.
+If inappropriate behaviour is observed at the event, please report it immediately to the security personnel, who can intervene if necessary, or to the Helsinki Events Foundation via either:

 How will Lux ensure responsibility, energy saving and the environment?